micans/pick/README.md

     /eq/ /ne/ /lt/ /le/ /ge/ /gt/   numerical comparison /ep/ /om/                       numerical proximity (additive, multiplicative)
-    /epx/ /omx/                     exclusion inversions of the above /epx/ /omx/                     inversions of /ep/ and /om/ /all/ /any/ /none/              bit selection
+    /epx/ /omx/                     exclusion inversions of the above /all/ /any/ /none/ /notall/     bit selection
 ```

 `=` is for string identity, `/=` is for string _not equal to_.
 These are shorthand